newtang/newtang.github.io/_drafts/books-2017.markdown

 - I didn't like this very much.
 It bounced between topics I knew a lot about like source control, to others that weren't very well explained.
 Maybe it was too dry, or it just didn't interest me.
 I don't know, but I wouldn't recommend it.

 Fahrenheit 451 by Ray Bradbury
+A classic book from literature class that I managed to miss out on.
+It takes place in a dystopian future where books are illegal and burned.
+It's not particularly long, so I won't go into much detail, but it's a great read.
+Some very salient points that are (sadly) relevant today.

 Clean Code by Robert C. Martin
  - As an experienced developer, I agreed with quite a lot in the book.
 It was still worthwhile to read; it crystalized some comments, made me reflect on some of my programming values, and nicely explained several topics.
 I think I would've gained more by reading this five years ago, but it was still worthwhile.
 I would recommend it to people who've programmed a few years and are looking to make the next jump.